 Stralsund is a town with a population of just over 60,000 on the coast of northern Germany.
 It is the fourth largest city in Mecklenburg-Vorpommern.
 Stralsund is a Hanseatic city: it was part of the Hanseatic League.
-It certainly reflects that and the wealth that it brought from the historical buildings that still exist in the city to this day.
-One of the foremost examples is the Town Hall in the Old Market Square; it has an immense and intricate Gothic façade created for the sole purpose of showing off the wealth of the city.
+It certainly reflects that and the wealth that it in brought from the city’s historical buildings.
+One of the foremost examples is the Town Hall in Old Market Square; it has an immense and intricate Gothic façade – for the sole purpose of showing off the wealth of the city.
 It also features one of Europe’s largest Gothic cellar vaults.

 Alter Markt (Old Market Square)

-We started our exploration of Stralsund on the UNESCO World Heritage island: the old city in the old Market Square, which is in the middle of the Old Town.
+We started our exploration of Stralsund on the UNESCO World Heritage island.
+This contains the old Market Square, which is in the middle of the Old Town.
 The old Market Square is surrounded by old historical buildings ranging from Gothic to Baroque architecture.
 The majority of them are also homes and feature shops and cafés/restaurants on the ground floor.
 The square also has a large fountain embedded in the ground.
 It has water displays at set intervals throughout the day in the warmer months.
-If you did not realise that it was a fountain, it would just look like small metallic plates set into the ground.
-However, as we experience during our time there, this is a beloved place for local children to play when it is hot.
+You might find it difficult to find the fountain; it looks like small metallic plates set into the ground.
+However, as we experience during our time there, this is a beloved place for local children to play when hot.

 One of the major features of the Old Market Square is naturally the market that still goes on to this day.
 Unfortunately, we were not there at the time when the market was on, but we had heard that it was worth visiting if we happen to be there at the right time.